 Objective

-Delivery fees, small-cart charges, handling charges and what not, often appear late in Blinkit’s checkout flow, creating a “surprise cost” moment for users.
+Delivery fees, small-cart charges, handling charges etc, even though they are crucial for the business, often appear late in Blinkit’s checkout flow, creating a “surprise cost” moment for users.

 Current Flow